polterguy/aista-jekyll/README.md

 # Aista Jekyll Theme

-This is a Jekyll theme created for Aista, Ltd, and more specifically [Magic Cloud](https://polterguy.github.io/) to document our project(s).
+This is a Jekyll theme created for Aista Ltd, and more specifically [Magic Cloud](https://polterguy.github.io/) to document our project(s).
 If you want to use it for your own site, you're welcome to do so under the terms of Creative Commons Attribution-ShareAlike version 4, implying you'll have to keep the link to our web site.
 Below is a screenshot of the theme in use over at [Magic Cloud's documentation site](https://polterguy.github.io/).